New Iran talks may focus on higher-grade atom work

 In return for allowing limited, low-level enrichment, those analysts argue, Iran would need to accept much more intrusive U.N. inspections to make sure there is no military diversion.

-Inspections and monitoring of Iran’s nuclear program should be expanded significantly, a former U.S. ambassador to the United Nations told the Senate Foreign Relations Committee.
+Inspections and monitoring of Iran’s nuclear programme should be expanded significantly, a former U.S. ambassador to the United Nations told the Senate Foreign Relations Committee.

 “This would be a far more important goal of successful negotiations with Iran than to persist in our insistence that Iran suspend or freeze enrichment,” Thomas Pickering added, according to a copy of his March 28 address.